187 Comments

 David Schneider-Joseph's avatar

-If I were amyloid-positive (as determined by blood, plasma, cerebrospinal fluid, or PET scan) and pre-symptomatic, I'd try to enroll in the trontinemab prevention trial, which looks like the best bet right now. https://www.roche.com/media/releases/med-cor-2025-07-28
+If I were amyloid-positive (as determined by plasma, cerebrospinal fluid, or PET scan) and pre-symptomatic, I'd try to enroll in the trontinemab prevention trial, which looks like the best bet right now. https://www.roche.com/media/releases/med-cor-2025-07-28

 Trontinemab looks to have higher efficacy and much better safety than the on-market state-of-the-art.